Blast off with Kspace

 At the end of the adventure, visitors move to the Cool-down area to reflect on the experience, learn more about the location visited and send home a postcard.

 Kspace is a team game, ideally played in teams of four people (three teams per stage).
-However, you can play with fewer than that.
-So, come as a group, make new friends on the day, or even go solo if Kspace is quiet.
+However, you can play with fewer than that or even go solo.

 The original Kspace was a very popular attraction for our young visitors.
-It opened with the Museum in 2001, and in June 2014 was closed to make way for a brand new experience that will be relevant to a new generation of Museum visitors.
+It opened with the Museum in March 2001 and closed in June 2014 to make way for a brand new experience relevant to a new generation of Museum visitors.

-Kspace won the MAGNA Interpretation, Learning and Audience Engagement Award at the Museums Australasia conference in Auckland on 18 May 2016.
-The MAGNAs recognise excellent work nationally in the categories of exhibition, public programs and sustainability projects.
+Kspace won the MAGNA Interpretation, Learning and Audience Engagement Award at the Museums Australasia conference in Auckland in 2016.
+The MAGNAs recognise excellent work nationally in exhibition, public programs and sustainability projects.

-It also won a silver MUSE Award in the Multimedia Installations category at the 2016 American Alliance of Museums Annual Meeting in Washington, DC on 26 May 2016.
+It also won a silver MUSE Award in the Multimedia Installations category at the 2016 American Alliance of Museums Annual Meeting in Washington, DC.
 The MUSE awards recognise outstanding achievement in media and technology programs by galleries, libraries, archives and museums around the world.